awsdocs/amazon-kendra-developer-guide/doc_source/API_Document.md

 Required: No

  ** Id **   <a name="Kendra-Type-Document-Id"></a>
-A unique identifier of the document in the index\.
+A identifier of the document in the index\.
 Note, each document ID must be unique per index\.
 You cannot create a data source to index your documents with their unique IDs and then use the `BatchPutDocument` API to index the same documents, or vice versa\.
 You can delete a data source and then use the `BatchPutDocument` API to index the same documents, or vice versa\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2048\.